Sunday, 8 February 2015

 Big handful of parma cheese, optional

-A few squirts of ketchup, makes all the difference!
+A few squirts of ketchup and worstershire sauce make all the difference!

-A few squirts of chicken broth for flavour (Bovril is good)
+A few more squirts of chicken broth for flavour (Bovril is good.)

 Salt, pepper, and of course, Greek oregano and dried rosemary.
 I don't add garlic or garlic salt, enjoy that flavour in the sauce, not in the meat.

-In canola oil, brown the meatballs on both sides in a frying pan for best flavor or brown under the broiler.
+In canola oil, brown the meatballs on both sides in a frying pan for best flavor or brown under the broiler, also a great method to get color on to the meat.
 They will not be fully cooked through.
 Place them in the sauce pot and let simmer to cook.
 After a while, that simple combination of sauce and browned meat melds into a fabulously tasty affair.

 This only gets better as the meatballs sit in the sauce.
 Unforgettable leftovers!!